Close

 • Business Consultant

-Information Technology is using computers to create, process, store, retrieve, and exchange all kinds of data and information.
+Information Technology is the use of computer systems to create, process, store, protect and exchange information.

 What will you learn?